janismac/RacingTrajectoryOptimization/README.md

 * MATLAB (Tested with version R2017a)
 * IBM ILOG CPLEX Optimization Studio (Tested with version 12.6.3)

 Without CPLEX, the MATLAB function `quadprog` is used as a fallback.
-But it is 50-100x slower for this application.
 CPLEX is free for academics, search for "IBM Academic Initiative".

 ## License